GSA/digitalgov.gov/content/posts/2019/03/2019-03-08-go-beyond-coaching-mentorship-get-started-as-a-sponsor.md

 ### Give Feedback

 Feedback is a critical component of professional growth and a “micro-sponsorship” opportunity.
 Many people struggle to give clear, actionable and constructive feedback, particularly when addressing interpersonal challenges or poor performance.
-Research shows that [vague feedback holds employees back](https://hbr.org/2016/04/research-vague-feedback-is-holding-women-back), and your protégé may suffer from unclear feedback or an absence of it altogether.
+Research shows that [vague feedback holds employees back](https://hbr.org/2016/04/research-vague-feedback-is-holding-women-back), and your prot&eacute;g&eacute; may suffer from unclear feedback or an absence of it altogether.

 There are a variety of tools and articles written on giving feedback.
 The Center for Creative Leadership developed a three step model called the [Situation-Behavior-Impact Feedback Tool](https://www.mindtools.com/pages/article/situation-behavior-impact-feedback.htm) (SBI), and consultant Kim Scott has spoken extensively about the need for [Radical Candor](https://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/).

-For protégés that you work with on a regular basis, consider meetings or projects from the past year.
+For prot&eacute;g&eacute;s that you work with on a regular basis, consider meetings or projects from the past year.
 What went well, what needs improvement, and what do they need to advance in their career?

 For those whom you interact with irregularly, consider reviewing their portfolio, LinkedIn, or other public facing professional products.
 Can you write a recommendation or testimonial based on past collaborations?